 Read the Purinethol (mercaptopurine) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before taking mercaptopurine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+PRECAUTIONS: Before taking mercaptopurine, tell your doctor or pharmacist if you are allergic to it; or to azathioprine; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This medication should not be used if you have a certain medical condition.
 Before taking this medicine, consult your doctor or pharmacist if a certain drug (thioguanine) did not work for you in the past.
 This may affect how well mercaptopurine works for you.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: other blood disorders (e.g., anemia, low blood cell counts), gout, kidney disease (including kidney stones), liver disease, pancreatitis, radiation treatment, history of cancer (such as lymphoma).